 Social media isn't just a marketing tool, however.
 It's also a customer engagement tool that helps restaurants build communities online.
 Customer engagement is crucial during an era when having an in-person community is challenging.

 If you feel like you've run out of creative ideas for your social media channels, you've come to the right place.
-Keep reading to learn nine social media ideas for restaurants, from restaurants, including:
+Keep reading to learn ten social media ideas for restaurants, from restaurants, including:

 1. Share recipes & cooking tips